In this topic:

 Here are some of the ways that people add smoke wood to the fire.

 By the way, don’t bother soaking wood chunks before use.
 It’s not necessary as long as you’re using decent-sized chunks, and the water doesn’t penetrate seasoned wood very much, anyway.

 Place Smoke Wood On Top Of Hot Coals

-This is my favorite approach regardless of how I fire-up my WSM.
-Distribute the wood chunks evenly over the surface of the lit charcoal after putting the meat in the cooker.
+This is how I add smoke wood when firing-up my WSM using the Standard Method.
+Distribute the wood chunks evenly over the surface of the lit charcoal through the access door after putting the meat in the cooker.
 This keeps you from getting blasted with smoke while adding the meat, getting the probe thermometer setup, etc. If using the Minion Method, make sure some wood touches the hot coals to start generating smoke right away.